andyburri/pandoc-typst-template/README.md

 This does the following:

-- Stops pandoc from parsing typst references (`<ref>` and `@ref`)
+- Stops pandoc from parsing Typst references (`<ref>` and `@ref`)
-- Detects trailing `<refs>` in paragraphs and preserves them as typst references
+- Detects trailing `<refs>` in paragraphs and preserves them as Typst references
 - Replaces `<br>` with `pandoc.LineBreak()`.
 Useful for breaking lines inside markdown tables.
-- Parses `align` attributes in tables and images, and aligns them in typst accordingly.
+- Parses `align` attributes in tables and images, and aligns them in Typst accordingly.
-- Parses a `caption` attribute in code blocks and adds a typst caption to them.
+- Parses a `caption` attribute in code blocks and adds a Typst caption to them.
 - Adds gfm-style alerts.

 ## Template Variables